IMSGlobal/caliper-spec/guides/implementation-guide.md

 Receivers of events should/could expect that they'd get single def'ns of dimensional data to keep the event stream lean -- like an endpoint could get raw Entity "describes" in the event stream, or they might get a full object for a User at the "beginning" of a report of 100s of events of activity, and then only the Person's "id" IRI in the following events...

-### Sending full objects vs just the ID/IRI

-TODO: We should probably suggest in the implementation guide that receivers of events should|could expect that they'd get single def'ns of dimensional data to keep the event stream lean -- like an endpoint could get raw Entity "describes" in the event stream, or they might get a full object for a User at the "beginning" of a report of 100s of events of activity, and then only the Person's "id" IRI in the following events...

-TODO: This should be merged with the next item in list

 ### Deciding what and how much data to send in events

 - Data generated by the app which would otherwise be lost (i.e. not persisted) is a good candidate to convey in a Caliper event.
 - Data that is readily accessible via dereferenceble IRI's, it is OK to include just the IRI's.
 - If there are cases where downstream processes would need quick access to the actual generated data, it is ok to include those data values as well.
 - It can be good to only emit what you generate: in other words, if your application has to do any extra work to retrieve related information, it's not recommended to include it in the event payload.

-### LTI Sessions and Identifiers

-TODO: Link to the "Learning Tools Interoperability® (LTI) Caliper Analytics® Endpoint Service Specification, version 1.0" spec when it's published somewhere.

 #### Federated session ID